We are searching for

 • Plant Code: Used in China and North America, the 11th character of a VIN number shows what assembly plant built the vehicle.
 Every plant has its own set of codes for the purposes of identification.

-• Manufacturer Identity: Similar to the plant code, this part of the VIN number helps identify the car's manufacturer.
+• Manufacturer Identity: Similar to the plant code, this part of the vehicle identification number helps identify the car's manufacturer.

 • Sequential Number: Often referred to as a serial number, the final six characters of a VIN relate to specific production options and help further identify an individually registered vehicle.